clairebattaglia/website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a data analyst based in Missoula, Montana.
-This is where I share what I'm learning and projects I'm working on.
+I'm a data analyst based in beautiful Missoula, Montana.
+This is where I share projects I've worked on and what I'm currently learning.

 When I'm not working on a project, I can be found hiking, trail running, or playing on the river with my husband and our very enthusiastic German Wirehaired Pointer.